Ahmed-El-Zainy/ai_attendance_analyzer/NLP/README.md

 Q.What time did I get most visits with number of visits?
 A.The time with the most visits is 15:12:00 with 5 visits.
 ```

 Upon starting, the application loads the dataset and provides an overview of its structure.
 This step is crucial to understanding what kind of queries can be answered based on the available data.
 ### Extending the System
 The application is designed to be extensible.
 You can add more patterns to handle different types of queries or improve the existing logic to provide more detailed answers.

-## Example Queries

-Here are some of the questions the system can answer:

-- "Who is my most common visitor?"
-- "What time did I get most visits?"
-- "How many females visited me?"
-- "How many females visited me in my peak time?"
-- "How many males visited me in my peak time?"
-- "How many children visited me in my peak time?"

 ## Contributing